xiangyuchu03/academic-kickstart/content/post/post_20220418/index.md

 subtitle: "Opposite Treatment on Null Space: A Unified Control Framework for a Class of Underactuated Robotic Systems with Null Space Avoidance"

 # Summary for listings and search engines
-summary: "Opposite Treatment on Null Space: A Unified Control Framework for a Class of Underactuated Robotic Systems with Null Space Avoidance"
+summary: "Opposite Treatment on Null Space: A Unified Control Framework for a Class of Underactuated Robotic Systems with Null Space Avoidance by Xiangyu Chu, Chun Ho Lo, Tommaso Proietti, Conor J Walsh, and Kwok Wai Samuel Au (10.1109/TCST.2022.3171914)"

 # Link this post with a project
 projects: []